gauravpandey03/Smart-Contract-Lottery-Web-Application/README.md

 # Smart-Contract-Lottery-Web-Application
 This is Smart Contract for Lottery Appliction .
 # Next Target
-To Contect with GuI and make proper Web Application.
+To Conntect with GuI and make proper Web Application.
 # Ethereum
 Ethereum is a blockchain platform that allows developers to create decentralized applications (DApps) and smart contracts, which are self-executing contracts with the terms of the agreement directly written into code.